xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips nr.
+17
+* look at your bad shots on your launch monitor
+* Homa (winner of a PGA Tour event), practice putting without a ball, watch the cadence

 # Pat Goss
 * Luke Donald build his game around his strenghts when he was nr.1 in the world
 * only carry-distances are important from launch monitor